TheMdTF/mdtf-public/image-analysis/api/README.md

 <div class="sect2">
 <h3 id="_analysisresult">AnalysisResult</h3>
 <div class="paragraph">
-<p>Object containing the results of analysis for a single image.
+<p>Object containing the results of a generic image analysis algorithm on a single image.
 Must include at least 1 and not more than 8 string properties in a JSON object with a depth of 1.
 The full contents shall not exceed 512 Bytes.</p>
 </div>
 <div class="paragraph">
 <p><em>Type</em> : &lt; string, string &gt; map</p>